 There are many issues that come with lack of reproducibility and most of them are not new to scientific companies, but there have been recent industry-wide attempts to better define the term reproducibility.
 Entities and organizations, such as the American Society for Cell Biology (ASCB), have provided a multifarious approach to identifying the differences in what research reproducibility means for science-based companies.

 An in-depth study on research reproducibility and the economic costs associated with low reproducibility rates estimated that $28 billion per year is spent on research that is not reproducible in the United States alone and that over half of all preclinical research is irreproducible.
 The need to overcome this issue is staggering in both cost and time for life science organizations.

 Research scientists can be hindered by many circumstances during experimentation.
-One of the most important factors that contributes to lack of research reproducibility is not having access to methodological details, research materials and data.
-Having well documented procedures is paramount to reproducibility, along with the proper samples and biological materials used in the original experimentation.
+One of the most important factors that contribute to the lack of research reproducibility is not having access to methodological details, research materials, and data.
+Having well-documented procedures is paramount to reproducibility, along with the proper samples and biological materials used in the original experimentation.
 The integrity of these samples and materials is intrinsically important when striving to replicate or reproduce research results.
 Access to the proper materials and datasets will alleviate impediments in reproducibility.

 When organizations adopt new technologies to improve research reproducibility or procedural oversight, it is important to define the value of the data and oversight these tools enable.
 With proper due diligence, the data gathered can immensely benefit research reproducibility, fostering a supportive environment for scientific innovation and collaboration.